hdShang/arxiv-daily/docs/cs-RO/2025-11-20/papers/251116223v1-dynamimicgen-a-data-generation-framework-for-robot-learning-of-dynam.md

 ---
 layout: default
-title: DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks
+title: "DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks"
 ---

 # DynaMimicGen: A Data Generation Framework for Robot Learning of Dynamic Tasks